exo-lang/exo/docs/API.md

 ### Obtaining Cursors

-Cursors can be obtained by querying pattern on a procedure.
+Cursors can be obtained by querying patterns on a procedure.
 All the Cursor related documentations are in [Cursors.md](Cursors.md).

 ### Compilation Operations